 On an overcast day this past May, I met up with Yukong Zhao in Washington, DC, where he was to speak about Asian American admissions on a Federalist Society and Center for Equal Opportunity panel at the National Press Club.
 He had been busy, having just a few days earlier traveled to Salt Lake City, where he and other Chinese Americans had commemorated the building of the transcontinental railroad.

 When we sit down to speak, he immediately brings up his son, Hubert.
 In 2016, Hubert was rejected by Columbia, Cornell, and Princeton, which Zhao described as a “tragedy.”
 Hubert was the recipient of a National Merit scholarship, the captain of his school’s debate and science bowl teams, and a member of his school’s robotics team.
 He spent hours volunteering at a local cancer hospital.
 “They still reject my son, which does not make any sense with his credentials,” Zhao said.
 This, in his mind, only confirmed his belief that students like his son were the victims of discrimination.
-A complaint the Zhaos filed with the DOE in the summer of 2016 was, according to Zhao, rejected toward the end of the Obama administration.
+A complaint the Zhaos filed with the ED in the summer of 2016 was, according to Zhao, rejected toward the end of the Obama administration.
 Hubert is now attending a large state university in Florida and studying engineering.

 When it comes to the importance of racial diversity, Zhao is unconvinced.
 “I view number one priority is diversity of ideas,” he told me.
 “You look at all the elite schools [and] they pretty much teach liberal ideas.”